-Quality standards inform patients, clinicians, and organizations about what highquality care looks like for health conditions or processes deemed a priority for quality improvement in Ontario.
+Quality standards inform patients, clinicians, and organizations about what high-quality care looks like for health conditions or processes deemed a priority for quality improvement in Ontario.
 They are based on the best evidence.

-Guidance on how to use quality standards and their associated resources is included below.
+Guidance on how to use quality standards and their associated resources are included below.